Call Recovery Ranger for help today. +1-866-256-2052 Helpline Information

 Nicotine is addictive because it activates the reward pathways in the brain.
 When nicotine is inhaled, it is quickly absorbed into the bloodstream and travels to the brain.
 This releases neurotransmitters such as dopamine, which is responsible for the feeling of pleasure and reward.
 The more nicotine is used, the more addictive it can become.
 This is why it can be so difficult for people to quit smoking.

-Read More: How Much Nicotine is in a Can of Dip?
+Read More: How Many Mg of Nicotine in a Dip?

 How Does Nicotine Affect the Body?